 Somer has appeared on many radio and TV shows including Destination Flavour, Food Safari Fire, and, most recently, The Chefs’ Line on SBS, as well as starring in his own series, Somer’in Mutfagi (Somer’s Kitchen) for two seasons on Turkish cable television.
 He is in demand for local and international culinary events and has graced the stages at Taste of Sydney, the Culinary Institute of America and Gastromasa in Istanbul.

 Somer returns to Turkey annually to keep up-to-date with contemporary Turkish food and the vibrant Istanbul dining scene.
-That research will be put to good use when his third restaurant opens in late 2017.
+At Istanbul’s 2018 Gecce Restaurant Awards, both Anason and Efendy were ranked in the Best in the World category.

 Follow Somer Sivrioglu